RGonzLin/RAGamuffin/README.md

 * `/webdocsoff`: Disable printing the names of the web pages used for web search.
 * `/webdocson`: Enable printing the names of the web pages used for web search (shown by default).
 * `/system`: Provide a system prompt to change the behaviour of the LLM (e.g., "When reviewing code, explain what each function does thoroughly, yet in simple terms."). **†**
+* `/magicwords`: List all the magic words.

 ## The models
-The default models are `llama3` (8B) for the LLM, and `all-minilm` (23M) for the embedding model.
-These are generally good choices, but you might consider some other options depending on your specific needs:
+**You can set up default LLM and embedding models from the `config.json` file**, and setting `Active` to `true`. `llama3.1` (8B) for the LLM, and `all-minilm` (23M) for the embedding model are generally good choices, but you might consider some other options depending on your specific needs:
 * You have many documents and `all-minilm` is not cutting it?
 Try `mxbai-embed-large` (334M).
 * Your documents are too big and `llama3` simply does not have a big enough context window (8K tokens)?
 Use `llama3-gradient`; also 8M parameters, but with a context window of over 1M!
 * `llama3` is too dumb?
 Go for `llama3:70b` if your computer can handle it!
 * Need a tiny model due to hardware constraints?
 Give `phi3:mini` (3B) a chance.
 * Too European to run one of them darn American models? `mistral` (7B) is for you!

 Be mindful that smaller models, even when documents are able to fit within the context window, might not "remember" long-term information very well, nor perform adequately in needle-in-a-haystack-like tasks, compared to more capable models like GPT-4.

+If you would rather specify the models (and the path to the documents for RAG) each time you start RAGamuffin, set `Active` in the configuration file to `false`.

 ## Some prompts to try
 The `docs` folder contains some sample documents; a Markdown with a couple of recipes, a Python file with an implementation of the game Snake (and yes, you can play it!), and the RAGamuffin file itself.
 Ask anything relating to these documents... or a webpage... or a YouTube video.